gnodi/danf/resource/private/doc/documentation/core/events.md

 * `callback`: optional callback that will be executed at the end of the execution of the sequence with the resulting output stream as first parameter.
 * `sequences`: list of sequences to execute.

+The input stream is the data passed at the event triggering.

-The event context is the one passed in the attribute `context`:
+The event context is the one passed in the attribute `context`.

 #### Request